 - Mark a line at the top of each sleeve cap so that it runs parallel to this seam, is equal to its length, and ends at the width point.

 - Mark another stitching line across both tops of your sleeves where they will be sewn together at their sleeve side seams, making sure they meet in a straight line.

 Start marking the sleeve cap ease line.
 The ease line is the seam that allows your body to fit into the sleeve.

 It’s easier to mark this on your fabric than to calculate it at home with a measuring tape.
 We recommend using chalk or tailor’s chalk because they are easy to wash out, or you can also use a water-soluble pen or pencil.

 You’ll want to sew along this seam when turning your garment right side out.
 This is important when you hand stitch around your finished shirt.

-Everything fits in the perfect way without puckering or extra material hanging off of each side of where your arm meets your shoulder.
+Everything fits in the perfect way without puckering or extra fabric or material hanging off of each side of where your arm meets your shoulder.

 Step 3: Ease the sleeve into the bodice

 The next step of learning “how to sew sleeves on shirt” is to place a tailor’s ham in the sleeve opening of the bodice.
 Lay the sleeve over the bodice and align the raw edges and right sides together.